Free editorial diagnosis for academic journals

 One journal support icon

-• Initial journal structure, sections, main roles and core configuration.
+• Initial journal configuration.

 Request information

-Multi-journal support icon
+DOI and metadata support icon

 Migration and reorganization icon